arindam-ds/Intel_Edge_AI_OpenVINO_Projects/Project_PeopleCounter/WRITEUP.md

   python3 /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_v2_support.json
   ```

   - The model is better than the first one in terms of size and inference time.
+Also with less number of false negatives.
-It misses the presence of people in the frame for lesser number of times.
+  - Sometimes it also misses the presence of people in the frame.
+At that time, it's detection for consecutive frames is less than the threshold (10 frames).
   - I tried to improve the model for the app by converting into IR form.
 And then by changing the probability threshold argument.

 - **Model 3: ssd_resnet50_v1_fpn_shared_box_predictor_640x640_coco14_sync_2018_07_03**